kinode-dao/kinode-book/src/my_first_app/chapter_2.md

-# Sending Some Messages, Using Some Tools
+# Sending and Responding to a Message

 In this section you will learn how to use different parts of a process, how request-response handling works, and other implementation details with regards to messaging.
 The process you will build is simple — it messages itself and responds to itself, printing whenever it gets messages.